gulpjs/last-run/README.md

 ## API

-__Note: this module uses a WeakMap shim, and throws on non-extensible functions on platforms that don't have a native WeakMap implementation__

 ### lastRun(fn, [timeResolution]) => [Timestamp]

 Takes a function (`fn`) and returns a timestamp of the last time the function was captured.